wyg3958/crowdsource/README.md

 -----------
 CrowdSource uses MongoDB.
 You should provide the DB hosts comma-separated via property de.axelspringer.ideas.crowdsource.db.hosts.
 Eg java -jar ... -Dde.axelspringer.ideas.crowdsource.db.hosts=hosta,hostb,hostc
-For local development you can use the embed-mongo-maven-plugin that is used in the blackbox-tests as well.
+For local development you can use the embed-mongo-maven-plugin that is used in the integrationstests as well.
-Simply run mvn com.github.joelittlejohn.embedmongo:embedmongo-maven-plugin:0.1.12:start -Dembedmongo.wait.
+Simply run mvn com.github.joelittlejohn.embedmongo:embedmongo-maven-plugin:0.1.12:start -Dembedmongo.wait in the crowdsource-integrationtests module.

 Mailserver